 1. Lighting at the bathroom mirror is critical

-2. Side lighting is key
+2. Side lighting is key for bathroom lighting

 “It is important to have side lighting, aka cross illumination, in all the bathrooms.
 Your guests will love it, even though they may not realize why they look so good.
 I would like to get 1,100 lumens (the equivalent of a 75W incandescent bulb) from each light fixture in the master bath and in the guest baths, because real work is being done here: makeup, shaving and spackling.
 The powder rooms only need 800 lumens (the equivalent of a 60W incandescent bulb) per fixture because guests are just going in there to fix their hair and see if there is anything stuck in their teeth.”

 “I like to think of the bathroom as a private sanctuary.
 This is where you can lock the door and stay in there for half an hour or more without being disturbed.
 You want to add layers of light (task, ambient, accent and decorative) as you would in other rooms, but the task lighting here is primary.
 The only other room where it is primary is the kitchen.”